 Just as you once made your house puppy-friendly, you should now look to invest in a few more home comforts to make life easier for your dog in their senior years.

 If your dog has hip dysplasia, arthritis or joint issues and is struggling with the stairs or getting out of bed, you should consider buying a new softer bed and a heated bed is very comforting for achy joints if you live in a colder climate.
 Make sure a water bowl is always within easy reach, especially if their vision is deteriorating, to help keep them hydrated.

 Non-slip surfaces provide better traction for wobbly legs around the house and can help prevent falls and injuries.
 A dog ramp is also a good investment to help your dog climb in and out of the car and maintain a regular routine of outdoor activity.

-Try Healthy Paws dog food for Senior dogs and get a FREE Healthy Paws towel with your order.
+Try Healthy Paws dog food for Senior dogs.
 Shop now.